chrisgrieser/nvim-genghis/README.md

 ## Installation
 **Requirements**
 - nvim 0.10+
-- a `vim.ui.input` provider such as
+- A `vim.ui.input` provider such as
   [dressing.nvim](http://github.com/stevearc/dressing.nvim) or
   [snacks.nvim](http://github.com/folke/snacks.nvim) for an input UI that **supports vim motions** and looks much nicer.